Looking for the best hiking in Starved Rock? This guide has got you covered!

 Q: What should I bring with me on a hike at Starved Rock?

-A: Bring water, snacks, a map of the trails, sunscreen, insect repellent, and wear appropriate footwear for hiking.
+A: Bring water, snacks, a map of the trails, sunscreen, insect repellent, and appropriate footwear for hiking.

 Q: Is there an entrance fee for hiking at Starved Rock State Park?